Guide to the

 How it works

-The Buffer Strategy is designed to protect investors from a specific level of downside losses in a reference asset while allowing participation in potential growth up to a predetermined cap for a specific outcome period.
+The Target Buffer Strategy is designed to protect investors from a specific level of downside losses in a reference asset while allowing participation in potential growth up to a predetermined cap for a specific outcome period.

 The strategy has four key elements: